Get all the latest data for Incheon

 How much are property prices expected to increase in Incheon in 2026?

-As of early 2026, property prices in Incheon are expected to increase by approximately 3% over the course of the year across all common residential types.
+As of early 2026, the base-case forecast for property price growth in Incheon over the full year is around 3%, covering all common residential types citywide.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Incheon.